WordPress/gutenberg/packages/core-data/src/types/README.md

 ### ContextualField

-A wrapper that turns fields unavailable in the current REST API contexts into the type `never`.
-It is typically paired with OmitNevers.
+`ContextualField` makes the field available only in the specified given contexts, and ensure the field is absent from the object when in a different context.

 Example: